B.A. in English

 Russell Sage College offers a Bachelor of Arts degree in English, as well as a minor in English.

 We also cooperate with the Education Program to offer the Bachelor of Science degree in English/Childhood Education with optional annotation in Middle Childhood Education.
-Students planning to teach grades 7-12 may complete the B.A. in English, leading to the Master of Arts in Teaching.
+Students planning to teach grades 7-12 may complete the B.A. in English.
 Students who intend to enter the professional Physical Therapy or Occupational Therapy program may complete the B.A. in English, leading to the Doctor of Physical Therapy or the M.S. in Occupational Therapy.

 - Elizabethe Kelley, Associate Professor of English